loighic/FOL/CR_FOL_03b--at-home.md

 <font color="#9900FF">**Do this alone**, and don't discuss it with anyone who hasn't done it.
 If you need help, contact the instructor.</font>

-For the proofs in FOL, use A for the universal quantifier (&forall;) and E for the existential quantifier (&exist;).

 ---